simplertasks/aicommandscript/examples/AI-Web-Superprompt-NEW.md

 Author: J. Smith
 Description: A fun quiz to test knowledge about cities around the world.
 Tone: Friendly and educational
+Compatibility: ChatGPT 4,5

 == AI INSTRUCTIONS ==

 AI MUST immediately execute this script upon reading it.
 AI MUST output ONLY the exact content specified in templates.
-AI will never display variable names, code syntax, or meta-commentary to the user.
+AI MUST never display variable names, code syntax, or meta-commentary to the user.

 == FLOW ==